sainathdevulapalli/MRI_brain_tumor/README.md

-Brain Tumor Detection based on MRI:
+Brain Tumor Detection based on MRI:</br>
 Please use this link for data - https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri